 Finally, we note that this paper assumes a fully observable game setting; a natural extension would be partially observable stochastic games (POSGs), for which there are no general VI and PI computation algorithms.
-A variant of POSGs, called factored-observation stochastic games (FOSGs), was recently proposed [19] that distinguishes between private and public observations in a similar fashion to our model, but for finite-state models without NNs.
-Partial observability in FOSGs is dealt with via a mechanism that converts imperfect-information games into continuous-state (public belief state) perfect-information games [18, 19], such that many techniques for perfectinformation games can also be applied.
+A variant of POSGs, called factored-observation stochastic games (FOSGs), was recently proposed [21] that distinguishes between private and public observations in a similar fashion to our model, but for finite-state models without NNs.
+Partial observability in FOSGs is dealt with via a mechanism that converts imperfect-information games into continuous-state (public belief state) perfect-information games [20, 21], such that many techniques for perfectinformation games can also be applied.
 Our fully observable model can arguably serve as a vehicle to later solve the more complex case with imperfect information.
+In recent work [19], a point-based value iteration algorithm was presented for one-sided neuro-symbolic POSGs, thus dealing with partial observability under some mild assumptions.